Social anxiety disorder, also called social phobia, is a long-term and overwhelming fear of social situations.

 You may have social anxiety if you:

-- dread everyday activities, such as meeting strangers, starting conversations, speaking on the phone, working or shopping
+- worry about everyday activities, such as meeting strangers, starting conversations, speaking on the phone, working or shopping

 - avoid or worry a lot about social activities, such as group conversations, eating with company and parties